mc-quest/mc-quest/README.md

 acquire items and gear, and slay powerful foes with others in a medieval fantasy setting.

-## Project Structure
+## Project Structure (For more Information see Developer Manual)

 MCQuest is divided into the following subprojects:

 - `core`: The core APIs for building and managing MMORPGs.
-Creates high level abstractions for `server` to create MMORPG content.
+Creates high-level abstractions for `server` to create MMORPG content.
 - `server`: Uses the `core` API to implement and serve an MMORPG.